junaidakram1/Hulu-Landing-Page-Clone/README.md

-This repository contains files for static landing page of "Hulu Streaming Platform" using HTML, CSS and JS.
+This repository contains files for static landing page of "Hulu Streaming Platform" using HTML, CSS and and a little bit of JS.